-Alternatives such as RFID key cards and Magnetic Key Cards have become the standard provision in such categories.
+Alternatives such as RFID and Magnetic Key Cards have become the standard key card in modern keyless hotel door lock systems.
 And both RFID key cards and Magnetic Key Cards can be used for the hotel door lock access control system.

-Also, the hotel door lock system has progressively developed over the years, first emerging in the form of magnetic cards before developing additional alternatives such as smart cards.
-The kind of RFID key cards chosen by an establishment is not always something that is taken into serious consideration.
+The hotel door lock system has also progressively developed over the years, first emerging in magnetic cards before creating additional intelligent cards.

 With this in mind, it knows how these cards work can be considered the first step in understanding your options.
-Luckily, you don’t have to be an IT professional to distinguish the significant differences between these alternatives.
+You don’t have to be an IT professional to distinguish the significant differences between these alternatives.

 How do the RFID Key Cards Work?

-Smart cards are the latest generation of RFID key cards and consist of a plastic card containing a computer chip with relevant details.
+Smart cards are the latest generation of RFID hotel key cards and consist of a plastic card containing a computer chip with relevant details.
 This chip is used to store and transmit data.

 Though they may be slightly more expensive than their counterparts, these RFID key cards prove excellent value for their money.
 They offer greater security against potential hackers and can store more data than the magnetic alternative.

 Magnetic Key Cards

-This alternative was the first option to be introduced into the market and, therefore, is seen as a more retro choice in this category.
+This alternative was the first option to be introduced into the market and is seen as a more retro choice in this category.

-The main disadvantage of using magnetic RFID key cards is that they are less reliable than more modern alternatives.
+The main disadvantage of magnetic RFID key cards is that they are less reliable than modern alternatives.
 These cards can be easily demagnetized by merely wandering into a stray magnetic field.

-In conclusion, it can be argued that magnetic cards are mainly suitable for small operations that are not located around a tech-based environment.
+In conclusion, it can be argued that magnetic cards are mainly suitable for small operations not located around a tech-based environment.
 Should you be running a small family business that does not require high detail security, this alternative may be the best option for your needs.

 Choosing Between Smart and Magnetic RFID Key Cards

 If you’re running a hotel or similar lodging establishment, then part of upgrading your security protocol could be switching to a modern access control system.

 Some of the issues that might come into play include;

-1, the Target Market
+The Target Market

-The magnetic alternatives can be placed in the economical rooms, while smart cards can be utilized for more executive options.
+The magnetic alternatives can be placed in economical rooms, while smart cards can be utilized for more executive options.